 “Not good,” he replied.
 “The unit will need to request the waiver.
 If you were active duty, there’d be no way.”

 Two weeks later, however, Hurricane Katrina rolled through.
-The BRAC that was supposed to be in 2009 was accelerated to 2005.
+The BRAC that was supposed to happen in 2009 was accelerated to 2005.
 The Wing Commander stated plainly that he had no intention of ever bringing A-10s back to New Orleans.
 He would push to have the jets moved early.
 I was qualified but jobless.
 I went to Officer Training School sponsored by a unit that had no jets.
-When I returned to my squadron with butter bars on my collar, the finance people told me point blank – if you don’t find a squadron to sponsor you, your pilot training slot and orders will be canceled.
+When I returned to my squadron with butter bars on my collar, the finance people told me point blank that if I didn’t find a squadron to sponsor me, my pilot training slot and orders would be canceled.

-I made phone call after phone call until finally the F-16 unit in Homestead invited me out to interview.
+I made phonecall after phonecall until finally the F-16 unit in Homestead invited me out to interview.
 They hired me.
-I had dodged another bullet.
+I had dodged yet another bullet.
 I went to pilot training with a fighter slot in hand.
 I helped my buddies and practiced the “cooperate to graduate” routine.
 Despite what the C-5 unit predicted, I graduated #1 in both T-6s and T-38s.
 It was proof that test scores don’t trump a good attitude and willingness to learn and listen.

 And then seven months ago, I ran into another obstacle.

 I was flying a BFM sortie late in the afternoon.
 After landing, I noticed that my upper back was hurting a little near my kidneys.
 I chalked it up to the long day and ignored it.

 But that weekend as the pain progressed, I knew something was wrong.
 Perhaps kidney stones?
 I went to the base clinic.
 Nope.
 “Bloodwork is good.
 Kidney function is normal.”